 She is a moderator for the "Nineteenth-Century French Studies Friends" Facebook group, as well as the faculty liaison for the French Club at the University of Memphis.
 She writes reviews for the LSE Review of Books and blog posts about the digital humanities on HASTAC.

-Assistant Professor, Department of Foreign Languages and Literatures, University of Memphis, 2013-.
+Assistant Professor of French, Department of World Languages and Literatures, University of Memphis, 2013-2019.

 Thinking Matters program, Stanford University, 2012-2013.